gomezb636/parser/README.md

     3. Anjali patel - anpatel8@csu.fullerton.edu

+Description:

     Our project has both a Lexical Analyzer and a Parser.
 Our Parser takes in the output from the Lexical Analyzer and generates a Parse tree.
 This is also known as the second phase of the compiler desing process.

 *All output files have been provided, but if you wish to test on your own, below are the instructions to follow using Visual Studio*